Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Dynamics including decoherence

 where $\gamma=2\xi_{0,j}^2$.
 These equations (without the LZ dynamics) can be solved analytically.
 The dynamics of the diagonal elements of the density matrix (the occupation probabilities of the levels) leads to their relaxation into a state of equal population, $\rho_{i i}=1/3$.
 This evolution of the populations involves terms that decay exponentially like $e^{-\gamma t}, e^{-2\gamma t}$ and $e^{-3\gamma t}$.
 The decoherence of the off-diagonal elements is uncoupled from the relaxation of the diagonal elements.
 The LZ dynamics may create superpositions of the $M_S=\pm 1$ levels such that $\rho_{1\,-1}\neq 0$.
 This coherence decays at a rate of $3\gamma$, such that the coherence time of the superposition is shorter than the relaxation time.

 To demonstrate the LZ dynamics in the presence of relaxation and decoherence we take $\gamma = 2 \times 10^5$ s$^{-1}$, corresponding to a $\xi_{0,j}^2 = 1 \times 10^5$ s$^{-1}$ for $j = x, y, z$ and a relaxation time of $5 \times 10^{-6}$ s.
 Hence relaxation and decoherence have a significant effect on the time scale of a few periods of oscillation of the magnetic field.
 In Fig.~\ref{Fig_decoherence} we show the occupation probabilities $\rho_{11}(t)$, $\rho_{00}(t)$ and $\rho_{-1 \, -1}(t)$ versus time.
-Relaxation is apparent in each of the probabilities and can be compared with the results in Fig.~\ref{Fig_2} obtained for the same system parameters but without the presence of noise.
+Relaxation is apparent in each of the probabilities and can be compared with the results in Fig.~\ref{Fig_2} of Appendix~\ref{app:longi} obtained for the same system parameters but without the presence of noise.
 At very long time, the population is equally distributed among all three levels (the environment is not a thermal bath).
 Of course the total probability $\sum_{i} \rho_{ii}(t)$ remains unity (see red curve in Fig.~\ref{Fig_decoherence}) throughout the course of the dynamics.
 The purity $p(t) \equiv {\mathrm{Tr}}[\rho^2(t)]$ decreases with time, but not monotonically.
 Asymptotically at large time, the purity reaches a value of 1/3, and this despite the fact that the $M_S = 0$ level would not participate in the dynamics at all and would remain with zero population where it not for the decoherence.
+(Note however that the populations will be given by the Boltzmann distribution at very long time.)
 Figure~\ref{Fig_decoherence} shows that after a time comparable to the coherence time of $t = 10 \, \mu$s each of the populations of the three levels is already close to 1/3 and hence the effect of LZ transitions on the populations is damped.

-Quite generally, for Lindblad master equations describing 3-level systems, the decoherence cannot be described using a single exponential decay rate $\gamma$.
+Quite generally, for Lindblad master equations describing three-level systems, the decoherence cannot be modeled using a single exponential decay rate $\gamma$.
 A more complicated temporal dependence results because of the presence of multiple decay timescales.
 The decoherence behavior can be understood as follows.
 For a time-independent Hamiltonian, each of the matrix elements of the density matrix can be expressed as